Q. How are you protecting my privacy?

 Raphaella is a member of the International Association of Political Consultants, the European chapter of which put out a statement in condemnation of the actions of Campaign Consultants SCL/Cambridge Analytica and reaffirmed that all their members must adhere to their Code of Conduct.
 While this code has not yet been adopted by the international body, Raphaella does uphold these principles on the very rare occasions when she does consult.

-Q. Can I complete the questionnaires on a mobile phone or tablet?
+Q. Can I complete the surveys on a mobile phone or tablet?

 Q. How much time will participation in the Voter Choice Project take?

-Note, at multiple points through the questionnaires there are open text boxes so you can write whatever you like.
+Note, there are many open text boxes in the surveys so you can write whatever you like.
 If you decide to write a lengthy comment on a particular issue or event, your comments are sincerely appreciated and they will be read and analysed, but that may take a little longer.

 Q. What kind of things will I be asked?